LLNL/Abmarl/docs/src/overview.rst

 ``````````````````````
 Next, we define an :ref:`Agent Based Simulation <api_abs>`, or ABS for short, with the
 ususal ``reset`` and ``step``
-functions that we are used to seeing in RL environments.
+functions that we are used to seeing in RL simulations.
 These functions, however, do
 not return anything; the state information must be obtained from the getters:
 ``get_obs``, ``get_reward``, ``get_done``, ``get_all_done``, and ``get_info``.
 The getters
 take an agent's id as input and return the respective information from the simulation's
 state.
-The ABS also contains a dictionary of agents that "live" in the environment.
+The ABS also contains a dictionary of agents that "live" in the simulation.

 An Agent Based Simulation can be created and used like so:

 .. code-block:: python

-   from admiral.envs import Agent, AgentBasedSimulation
+   from admiral.sim import Agent, AgentBasedSimulation
    class MySim(AgentBasedSimulation):
        def __init__(self, agents=None, **kwargs):
            self.agents = agents